UlfBissbort/msd-sdk-python/docs/tutorial.md

 ---

-## 4. Signing Dicts — The Invisible Signature 🔏
+## 4. Signing Dicts — Unicode Steganography 🔏

-Granules are great for storage and transmission, but sometimes you just want to sign an existing Python dict without changing its shape. `sign_and_embed_dict` tucks the signature away in a special `__msd` key, encoded as invisible Unicode variation selectors inside an emoji.
-The dict stays clean and human-readable.
+Granules are great for storage and transmission, but sometimes you just want to sign an existing Python dict without changing its shape. `sign_and_embed_dict` uses **Unicode steganography** to hide the full cryptographic signature inside a single emoji character (`🔏`) in a special `__msd` key.
+The data is tucked into invisible Unicode variation selectors — to the naked eye it looks like one emoji, but it carries the entire metadata, timestamp, and signature.
+This keeps your dict clean and uncluttered: the cryptographic payload never gets in the way of the actual data.

 ```python
 import msd_sdk as msd